ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.device-reminder/README.md

 - **device type**: here you have to select which device it is, so that the calculations in the adapter can be carried out correctly.
 - **consumption/energy**: Click on the button with the three white dots to open your object management.
 The data point that displays the **current live consumption** must be selected.
 - **switch on/off**: Clicking on the button with the three white dots opens your object management.
 The data point that switches your **socket on/off** must be selected (not mandatory).
-- Start text**: Notification to be sent when the device is started (special characters are also possible).
-There must be no "." at the end!
+- Start text**: Notification to be sent when the device is started (special characters are also possible)
-- End text**: Notification to be sent when the unit has finished its operation (special characters are also possible).
-There must be no "." at the end!
+- End text**: Notification to be sent when the unit has finished its operation (special characters are also possible)

 With **Start text** and **End text** you can also get a message from an external data point.
 This message is read from the data point with a delay of 1 second after the status of the unit has changed.
 In this way, you can have a message created by an external script.
 The adapter automatically recognises whether a message comes from a data point or whether it was simply entered manually.
 To select a data point, simply click on the button with the three white dots and then select the corresponding data point. **Please note**: only either a data point **or** a manually entered message can be used!
 <br>